Springfield Medical Malpractice Lawyer

-When you suspect that the injuries you have suffered are due to medical negligence, defective medical devices or a medical error, Illinois law provides you with the right to bring a lawsuit against the doctor or facility responsible for your injuries.
-In order to maximize the value of our clients’ cases, our Springfield medical malpractice attorneys assess the value of each case by considering the entire economic impact of the victims’ injuries.
-The damages we seek may include the following.
+Do you suspect that the injuries you have suffered are due to medical negligence, defective medical devices, or a medical error?
+If so, Illinois law allows you or a family member to file a medical malpractice lawsuit against the health care provider or facility responsible for your injuries.

-- The cost of revisionary procedures.
-If you've received a defective implant, you suffered internal bleeding due to a surgeon's error or your injuries resulted in a medical condition which required additional surgical procedures to correct, you are entitled to the cost of each procedure.
+- The cost of revisionary procedures – If you've received a defective implant, you suffered internal bleeding due to a surgeon's error or your injuries resulted in a medical condition that required additional surgical procedures to correct, and you are entitled to the cost of each procedure.

-- Your hospitals bills and the cost of continued care.
-Emergency rooms provide responsive care to life threatening injuries, but at significant cost to the patients.
-If you required emergency care due to complications related to a medical error, you are entitled to recover compensation in the amount of your hospital bills as well as any additional care that is deemed necessary to your recovery.
+- Your hospital bills and the cost of continued medical care – Emergency rooms provide responsive care to life-threatening injuries, but at a high cost to the patients.
+If you require emergency care due to complications related to a medical error, you are entitled to recover compensation in the number of your hospital bills as well as any additional care that is deemed necessary to your recovery.

-- Lost wages and opportunities.
-When injuries are so debilitating that they leave you unable to support yourself or your family, it is reasonable to expect compensation for the value of your lost income throughout your physical recovery.
-In the event that your injuries rendered you completely unable to work again, you may also be entitled to compensation due to lowered quality of life and the loss of potential future income.
+- Lost wages and opportunities – When injuries are so debilitating that they leave you unable to support yourself or your family, it is reasonable to expect compensation for the value of your lost income throughout your physical recovery.
+If your injuries rendered you completely unable to work again, you might also be entitled to compensation due to lowered quality of life and the loss of potential future income.

-- Pain and suffering.
-There really can never be a value placed on the hardships and suffering that victims must endure when they've been injured due to a doctor's carelessness, but you may recover some form of compensation for your pain and suffering at a value determined by a jury.
+- Pain and suffering – There really can never be a value placed on the hardships and suffering that victims must endure when they've been injured due to a doctor's carelessness.
+Still, you may recover some form of compensation for your pain and suffering at a value determined by a jury.

-- Wrongful death.
-In the event that your loved one died due to medical negligence, you may file a lawsuit for wrongful death and recover damages for loss of consortium and the value of the economic contributions your loved one made to your family as a breadwinner.
+- Wrongful death – If your loved one died due to medical negligence, you may file a lawsuit for wrongful death and recover damages for loss of consortium and the value of the economic contributions your loved one made to your family as a breadwinner.

 701 North First Street